Kossuth Lajos utca 7-9, Budapest, Hungary, 1053

 Hungarian legislation allows investment funds to hold all kinds of assets, including cash and deposits, debt securities, loans, shares and other equities, investment fund shares, financial derivatives, and non-financial assets such as real estate.

-The number of investment funds in Hungary in 2010—2021
+Number of investment funds in Hungary in 2001—2021

 At the end of 2021, a total of 820 investment funds operated in Hungary